 To report a contract with a unit located within a Local Area on the Local Template, LSEs select the correct Scheduling ID from a drop down list in Column C of the Reporting Template, and upon selection, the Local Area designation is filled in for the LSE.

 During 2014 compliance year, LSEs are to make RA compliance filings demonstrating compliance with the Local RA obligations as adjusted by the Local RA True-up filings.
-Thus there is a column entered into the Physical Resource worksheet to allow LSEs to demonstrate monthly Local RA compliance on the same template as System RA compliance.
-Since only unit specific Physical Resources count towards meeting the LSE’s Local RA obligation, there are no corresponding columns created on other resource tabs.
+Thus there is a column entered into the Physical Resource worksheet and the Demand Response worksheet to allow LSEs to demonstrate monthly Local RA compliance on the same template as System RA compliance.

 The Physical Resource tab has a column called “Local RA MW” (Column G) where the LSE is to enter the amount in MW that is meant to satisfy Local RA obligations from that unit.
 This amount is to be the same MW amount the LSE has listed in their Year Ahead Local RA filing for the appropriate month, which means that this value will be different from the System RA MW for that month for two reasons.
-First, the values will be different in the event that the resource is affected by scheduled outage for that month, and thus listed at lower MW that the Local RA MW amounts unaffected by outages.
+First, the LSE that showed the local resource in the year-ahead showing sold the capacity to another LSE due to load migration, and thus the MW value of the resource is listed by another LSE or LSEs for the same aggregate amount..
 Second, this value will be different from the System RA MW for the appropriate month in the event that the resource has a monthly NQC, which differs by month.
-In that event, the LSE would list the correct applicable month’s NQC in as a System MW but list the August NQC value in the Local RA MW column. based on t
+In that event, the LSE would list the correct applicable month’s NQC in as a System MW but list the August NQC value in the Local RA MW column.

+Flexible Capacity Need, Target calculation, and rules

+D.13-06-024 requires all LSEs to show the flexible resources in their fleet under the framework listed below.
+This language was pulled directly from Appendix A of the Decision.

+“Flexible capacity need” is defined as the quantity of flexible capacity identified as needed by the ISO and the Commission to meet maximum three hour ramping and contingency reserves.
+The flexible capacity need for a given month is calculated by the following formula:

+Flexibility NeedMTHy= Max[(3RRHRx)MTHy]+ Max(MSSC, 3.5%*E(PLMTHy)) + ε

+Where,

+Max[(3RRHRx)MTHy] = Largest three hour continuous ramp starting in hour x for month y (The ISO used the 2012 IOU RPS compliance filings to generate net load profiles for 2014-2016.
+The load data shape was based on 2012 actual load data and was adjusted to align the peak loads to the 1-in-2 load forecasts contained in the 2011 CEC Integrated Energy Policy Report.)

+E(PL MTHy) = Expected peak load in month y

+MSSC = Most Severe Single Contingency (Currently, the ISO MSSC is the loss of one of the Diablo Units.)

+Max(MSSC, 3.5%*E(PLMTHy)) is the Maximum of MSCC or 3.5%* E(PLMTHy)

+ε = Annually adjustable error term to account for uncertainties such as load following, in 2014 this value is zero

+In 2014 the calculated flexibility need will be a non-binding flexible capacity procurement target for CPUC jurisdictional LSEs.
+LSEs shall make necessary procurement arrangements for the 2015 compliance year when there will be a binding flexible capacity procurement amount.

+The 2014 flexible capacity procurement target for CPUC jurisdictional LSEs is based on the ISO comments to the Workshop and Energy Division Proposal, filed April 5, 2013.